project-arcana/phantasm-renderer/Backend.md

 3. `Backend::acquireBackbuffer` will never fail.

 Some other fields of `cmd` structs might also be optional, which will be noted in comments.

+---

+<a name="footnote1">1</a>: Methods with side-effects, other types do have convenience initializers and so forth.